Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC502-Ethical-Leadership-in-Software-Development/Critical-Thinking-Module-3/README.md

 **Data Preprocessing**

-Research the concept of ethical debt.
-Prepare a five-page paper that outlines at least two examples of ethical debt and explores the potential consequences of failing to consider how the misuse of a tool could infringe on the rights and freedoms of others.
-Draft a five-page paper to include at least two examples from the field of software engineering to illustrate ethical debt and its implications.
+Research the concept of ethical frameworks.
+Review and critically analyze the US Government’s [Data Ethics Framewor](https://resources.data.gov/assets/documents/fds-data-ethics-framework.pdf)., published in December 2020 as part of the Federal Data Strategy (United States Government OMB, 2020).
+Draft a five page paper and use relevant examples from software engineering to illustrate and evaluate the framework’s principles and their practical implications.

 **Submission Instructions:**